-I’m currently a PhD student in the Electrical and Computer Engineering department here at Cornell University.
+I’m currently a PhD Candidate in the Electrical and Computer Engineering department here at Cornell University.
 I’m advised by Prof Adrian Sampson.

 My graduate research focusses on hardware for embedded computer vision.
 In my work I’ve found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
 For this reason I see myself as a system creator rather than a hardware or software developer.